elkorn/afronski.github.io/_posts/2015-11-02-what-is-wrong-with-gen-event.md

 Responsibility of *event manager* is being a named object which can receive events.
 An *event* can be, for example: an error, an alarm, or some information that is to be logged.
 Inside manager we can have 0, 1 or more *event handlers* installed.
 Responsibility of the handler is to process an *event*.

 When the *event manager* is notified about an event, it will be processed by all installed handlers.
-The easiest way to imagine that is to think about manager as a sink for incoming messages and handlers different implementations which are writing messages to disk, database or terminal.
+The easiest way to imagine that is to think about manager as a sink for incoming messages and handlers as different implementations which are writing messages to disk, database or terminal.

 Another example can be taken from my implementation of Francesco Cesarini's assignment called [Wolves, Rabbits and Carrots simulation](https://github.com/afronski/wolves-and-rabbits-world-simulation).
-Main purpose of that task is to introduce concurrency, but internally it is a simulation - so certain events are happening, and they will be broadcasted to the rest of the interested entities.
+Main purpose of that task is to introduce concurrency, but internally it is a simulation - so certain events are happening, and they will be broadcasted to the rest of entities.

 In that case `simulation_event_stream` is an *event manager*: